Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Experiments

-\textbf{Case Study: Prediction on Long-Tail Location.} We conduct a case study comparing ALOHA with the SOTA baseline (STHGCN) on the JKT dataset.
-The true label is a long-tailed location with only twenty-seven visits.
-The coarse-grained results are derived from transition matrices based on location-level predicted results.
-As shown in Table~\ref{tab:case}, ALOHA predicts the true label at rank one, while STHGCN fails to include it among the top five predictions.
-Notably, ALOHA achieves high accuracy at coarse-grained levels, with the top two predictions aligning in both need and activity levels, thereby enhancing prediction diversity and reliability.
-In contrast, the baseline prioritizes popular locations (\ie mall), neglecting less frequented locations.
-These results demonstrate ALOHA's effectiveness in identifying long-tailed locations and underscore the baseline's limitations in producing diverse predictions, emphasizing the significance of the hierarchical structure in location prediction.
+We conduct a case study comparing ALOHA with the best baseline (STHGCN) on long-tailed location prediction over the JKT dataset.
+The true label is a tail location with only twenty-seven visits.
+The coarse-grained results are derived from transition matrices based on location-level predictions.
+As shown in Table~\ref{tab:case}, ALOHA predicts the true label at rank one, while STHGCN fails to include it among the top three predictions.
+ALOHA also achieves high coarse-grained accuracy, where its top three predictions align at both need and activity levels, improving prediction diversity and reliability.
+In contrast, the baseline prioritizes popular locations (\eg restaurant) and overlooks rare ones.
+These results highlight ALOHA's effectiveness in identifying long-tailed locations and underscore the baseline's limitations in producing diverse predictions, demonstrating the benefit of hierarchical modeling.
+We further define correctness by top-1 location matching and consider four scenarios: CC (both correct), WW (both wrong), CW (ours correct/baseline wrong), and WC (ours wrong/baseline correct).
+CW occurs 95 times versus 24 for WC.
+Even in WW, our model improves category prediction by 7.35\%, confirming ALOHA's strength in capturing hierarchical semantics for long-tailed mobility prediction.